 Rooms at the ends of the wings can be quite a hike from the single elevator bank near the center of the figure.

 Rooms with water views of the Crescent Lake–the “head”–also overlook the BoardWalk dining and entertainment area, and can suffer from noise from it.
 Rooms overlooking the main Luna Park pool–between the left elbow and left knee–can also be noisy.

 However, the “quiet pool,” between the left foot and left knee, is not so loud.

 Meanwhile, first floor rooms have patios rather than balconies, and hence have less privacy.

 So request a room near the elevator, above the first floor, that overlooks the quiet pool.
 The room request form will let you get at parts of this.
 Call to request the rest.

-First time family visitors looking for extra or more comfortable space, and prefer its theme to DVC resorts with more kid appeal, such as The Villas at the Wilderness Lodge.
+First time family visitors looking for extra or more comfortable space, and who prefer its theme to DVC resorts with more kid appeal.

 Families on a budget; families looking for kid appeal.